korpling/ANNIS/docs/user-guide/src/import-and-config/webfonts.md

-# Using Web Fonts in the Interface
+# Embedding Web Fonts

-The configuration of web fonts is placed within an [instance file](instances.md).
+It is also possible to set an embedded font for query result display in your instance, using the same [JSON instance file](instances.md) file described in the previous section.
 Thus a web font is applied to a specific instance.
-If you not want to define an extra instance, it is possible to add the font configuration to the default.json file in the *instance* directory.
-If no *instance* directory or default.json file exists, create it.
+If you not want to define an extra instance, it is possible to add the font configuration to the `default.json` file in the *instance* directory.
+If no *instance* directory or `default.json` file exists, create it.
 Add a property **font** to the config with the following parameters:

 ~~~json
 {